Tired, Full, and Grateful: A Simple Easter Reflection for Moms in a Full Season

 Motherhood changes over the years, but the love does not get smaller.
 If anything, it grows.
 And when your people are spread out in different places, those moments together carry even more weight.

-Not just the food or the prep or the traditions, but the people.
+It's not just the food or the prep or the traditions, but the people.

 The conversations.
 The faces.
 The little ordinary moments that do not seem little at all when you stop and really look at them.